CGCookie/retopoflow/help/welcome.md

 ### Blender versions

 RetopoFlow has been tested to work well with Blender 2.80--2.82a.
-RF does have a few issues with Blender 2.83β and 2.90α that we are currently working on.
+RF does have a few visual issues with Blender 2.83β and 2.90α that we are currently working on, but RF _should_ work.

-Note: This version will _not_ work in Blender 2.79b or earlier.
+Note: This version will *not* work in Blender 2.79b or earlier.

 ### New Framework